loonatick-src/SolarHeatingSim/README.md

 $$\rho_p \delta \frac{\partial T_p}{\partial t} = S - h_{pf}(T_p - T_f) - h_{pa}(T_p - T_a) - \alpha(T_p^4 - T_{\text{sky}}^4)$$

 where $\alpha$ is a constant that includes the Stefan-Boltzmann constant, emissivities etc. This equation equation models heat transfer rate per unit area of the collector.
-Since we assume no dynamics along the width of the collector, we multiply the equation by the width $W$ of the collector to get the dynamics along the length of the conductor ($T_p = T_p(y)$)
+Since we assume no dynamics along the width of the collector, we multiply the equation by the width $W$ of the collector to get the dynamics along the length of the conductor ($T_p = T_p(t, y)$).

 $$W\rho_p \delta \frac{\partial T_p}{\partial t} = WS - Wh_{pf}(T_p - T_f) - Wh_{pa}(T_p - T_a) - W\alpha(T_p^4 - T_{\text{sky}}^4)$$

 ### Working Fluid
 We model heat transfer through and by the fluid using a 1D advection equation with the convective transfer
 ## Storage Tank